mileswatson/Hosta/README.md

 All of this makes Hosta ideal for private, secure, and censorship resistant communications.

-Furthermore, Hosta is not incentivised to maximise user attention - there are no intrusive advertisements, no greedy shareholders, and no creepy trackers.
+Furthermore, Hosta is not incentivised to maximise user attention - there are no intrusive advertisements, greedy shareholders, or creepy trackers.

 ### What do I need to get started?

-Each user should have an always-on-device (called a *node*) to host their content on.
+Each user should have an always-on device (called a *node*) to host their content on.
 The node controls all of the user's data - it stores posts and comments, and controls who can see them.
 For beginners, a **Raspberry Pi + Ubuntu** is recommended.

 They can use a *client* program to view the posts, comments, and profiles of users on the network.
-At the moment, only a **Windows 32/64 bit** client is in the works - however, more platforms may be supported in the future.
+At the moment, only a **Windows 10** client is in the works - however, more platforms may be supported in the future.

-# The Technical Bit
+# Documentation 📃

-In this section, I will do my best to explain the inner workings of the project.
+This sections explains the inner workings of the project.

 ### Contents